pedrofranceschi/vimfiles/README.md

 pedrofranceschi's vimfiles
 ========

 These are my vimfiles.
-I created them almost from scratch when I started using Vim and adapted to my needs.
+I created them almost from scratch when I started using Vim and adapted them to my needs.

 #### What's included